CloudLabs-AI/MS-900-Lab-Content/Module 5 : Licensing.md

 # Module 5: Licensing

-  In this module you will browse through licensing center and learn how to assign license to users from Microsoft 365 Admin center.
+  In this module, you will browse through the licensing center and learn how to assign licenses to users from Microsoft 365 Admin center.

 # Exercise 1: Browse Licensing center in M365 Admin center